-At Key stage 3
+At Key Stage 3

 Key Stage 3 all pupils study the technical skills of grammar, punctuation and styles of writing as well as studying a variety of novels, short stories, plays, poetry and non-fiction.
 We aim to develop key skills of writing to communicate effectively with a range of audiences as well as the ability to read with inference and critical understanding.
 All pupils have a dedicated Language lesson and Reading Lesson to support their basic skills and reading development as well as Core lessons.
 All written texts studied are taken from across the prescribed GCSE time frame (c.1786 – modern day).

-Year 7: Pupils will study a group of short stories, a full modern text, a collection of poetry from the 19th Century and a variety of Shakespearean extracts.
+Year 7: Pupils will study a group of short stories, a full Victorian text, a collection of poetry from the 19th Century and a variety of Shakespearean extracts.
 All pupils will study ‘A Christmas Carol’ by Dickens and watch a performance of the text.
 Pupils undertake a programme of grammar, punctuation and language development throughout the year.

-At Key stage 4
+At Key Stage 4

-Year 9: Students in Year 9 undertake a Bridging Year to identify, explore and practise some of the key assessment skills required to sit the two English GCSEs.
-They will build skills necessary to create thoughtful and detailed explanation, critical analysis, comparison and interpretation by studying units in Non-Fiction, Poetry, ‘Of Mice and Men’ by J Steinbeck and an exploration of the spoken word, including speech writing and oratory skill.
-They will be introduced to ‘An Inspector Calls’ (one of the actual GCSE texts for Literature) as a work of drama.
+Year 9: Students in Year 9 begin KS4, developing skills to identify, explore and practise some of the key assessment skills required to sit the two English GCSEs.
+They will build skills necessary to create thoughtful and detailed explanation, critical analysis, comparison and interpretation by studying units in Non-Fiction, Poetry and will study either The Sign of Four by Arthur Conan-Doyle or Frankenstein by Mary Shelley.
+They will conduct a full analytical exploration of ‘An Inspector Calls’; (one of the actual GCSE texts for Literature) and begin studying the contextual and sociological issues that arise from the play.
 The development of a sophisticated range of spelling, punctuation and grammar will be a regular feature of lessons and homework.

 If you wish to find out more about the curriculum your daughter is studying, please contact Mrs Gowland.